 While I’ve had fair bit of luck with ankle boots, they are not warm enough for the harsh winter.
-When it comes to tall boots, it is next to impossible to find something that fits me perfectly.
+When it comes to tall boots, whether knee high or thigh-high boots, it is next to impossible to find something that fits me perfectly.

 This is referring to the measurement around the fullest part of the boot.

 Some boots are cut for women with slimmer legs.
 Others feature adjustable or stretch fabrications that conform better to a slender leg.

 Boots with functional laces, buckles, or stretchy uppers are excellent choices for wider calves.
 Many boots have elastic goring that stretches to provide additional calf circumference.

 Extra Wide Calf (17 1/8″ or more )

 These are for women with wider than standard wide calf measurements.

 This is measured around the narrowest part of the boot.